There are generally two ways to style an element:

 - A pseudo-element if required, for instance

 ::before.
-An empty string or no argument mean the element itself.
+An empty string or no argument means the element itself.

-The result is an object with style properties, like
+The result is an object with styles, like

 elem.style, but now with respect to all CSS classes.